ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts-sync.md

 ---
 # Forum Posts Sync

-Command for synching past information about how many posts a user has made within a specific forum.
+Command for syncing past information about how many posts a user has made within a specific forum.

 :::info
 **forum_posts_sync** is a [prefix command](/commands/prefix/)!